 On April 8, 2021, Roku made a request to the ITC to initiate an investigation against us and certain of our customers claiming that certain of our and those customers' remote control devices and televisions infringe two of Roku's recently acquired patents.
-The ITC has not yet decided to initiate the requested investigation, but if it does we will vigorously defend against them.
-As a companion to its ITC request, Roku also filed a lawsuit against us in Federal District court in the Central District of California alleging that we are infringing the same patents they alleged being infringed in the ITC request explained above.
-We will vigorously defend these allegations as well.
+On May 10, 2021, the ITC announced its decision to initiate the requested investigation.
+We will vigorously defend against the allegations made by Roku in this investigation and to this end, we have entered into a joint defense agreement with our customers wherein we will lead the defense of this investigation.
+Discovery recently commenced with discovery cutoff set for November 21, 2021, the trial set for January 19, 2022, the ID set for June 28, 2022 and the full commission review set for October 28, 2022.
+As a companion to its ITC request, Roku also filed a lawsuit against us and certain of our customers in Federal District Court in the Central District of California alleging that we are infringing the same patents they alleged being infringed in the ITC investigation explained above.
+This District Court case has been and will continue to be stayed pending the conclusion of the ITC investigation.